-And does a baby need a passport to travel domestically?
-To fly domestically in the USA, your baby does not need a passport, but you should always carry your baby’s birth certificate.
+We also wondered if our baby needed a passport to travel domestically?
+To fly domestically in the USA, a baby does not need a passport, but we should always carry our baby’s birth certificate.
+The same rules apply to fly domestically in Canada with a baby.

 This post contains compensated links.